rsocket/rsocket/Protocol.md

        * If set, `onNext(Payload)` or equivalent will be invoked on Subscriber/Observer.
 * __Payload Data__: payload for Reactive Streams onNext.

-A Payload is generally referred to as a NEXT.

 A Payload with the Complete Bit set is referred to as a COMPLETE.

 <a name="frame-metadata-push"></a>